Easy Feng Shui: Create Balance in your Home and Life

 6. Make your bedroom where you sleep, not conduct business

 Your bed is where you sleep and sleep is essential to your well-being.
 Do you stuff things under your bed?
 Old tax papers, shoes, or even dust bunnies all interfere with your sleep.
-Clear out under your bed!
+Clear out and Feng Shui your bedroom!

 Your environment is living and breathing, and clutter chokes it